hossein-lap/hossein-lap/README.md

 # Hos

-All my dotfiles and project will appear in this repository.
+All my dotfiles and projects will appear in this repository.

-just a regular TeXguy with a passion about open-source.
+Just a regular TeXguy with a passion about open-source and trees.

 ## Languages